boid-com/boidValidator/README.md

 cp example.env.json .env.json
 ```
 Modify the .env.json file using any text editor.
 The changes you want to make are:
 - Provide your validator secret key associated with the EOS account with your BOID stake.
-Do not use your active or owner key but instead you need to register a speial permission on your Validator account EOS account.
+Do not use your active or owner key but instead you need to register a special permission on your Validator account EOS account.
 - Enter the wcg api key: will be provided in the private telegram group

 Run one cron group run to ensure there is no error messages.